terraform-ibm-modules/terraform-ibm-cis/modules/dns/README.md

         # (3 unchanged attributes hidden)
     }
         Plan: 2 to add, 0 to change, 2 to destroy.

+It also shows changes to output as below.
+You can ignore that message.
+Your infrastructure will not be affected.

     Changes to Outputs:
     ~ cis_dns_records     = {
         ~ cis_imported_dns_records = [